danjac/radiofeed-app/README.md

 > ./scripts/runtests [...]

-This script takes the same arguments as Django _./manage.py.test_:
+This script takes the same arguments as _./python -m pytest_ e.g.:

-> ./scripts/runtests --keepdb --failfast --parallel
+> ./scripts/runtests -x --ff

 **Note** due to migration issues the celerybeat container may not start immediately.
 If you need to use celerybeat in development, just run: